 How To Cook Trout

 - Many people cook fillets for 2-3 minutes on each side until lately browned and opaque.
-For whole trout, cook 3-4 minutes on each side until the flesh lifts from the backbone.
+For whole fish, cook 3-4 minutes on each side until the flesh lifts from the backbone.
 The minutes may need to be adjusted depending on their size.

 - Cayenne pepper

 Check out all the differences between spotted and largemouth in my article here.

 How Much They Cost

 The costs for fish will vary depending on how they are caught and the location.
 Therefore, let’s take a close look at their prices.

 Brown trout and brook trout costs are similar.
 The average cost for brown and brook is approximately $28.00 per pound.
 Live trout for stocking cost $10.00 per pound and live largemouth costs $5 for a 6-8 inch fish.